HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     **Resolved Issues**

-    - Forms or views with special characters were not encoded when performing a REST call to retrieve the list of fields or columns, resulting in a 405 Method Not Allowed error response.
+    - Forms or views with some special characters were not encoded when performing a REST call to retrieve the list of fields or columns, resulting in a 405 Method Not Allowed error response.
-    - Editing a schema in the Admin UI led to an empty page when the name of the schema form or  view ended in `#`.
+    - Editing a schema in the **Admin UI** led to an empty page when the name of the schema form or view contained `#`.
-    - The `GET v1/lists/{name}` endpoint did not return the correct external names when pulling view data from a view schema with configured external names using the view alias.
+    - When calling the `GET v1/lists/{name}` endpoint using the view alias, the configured external names were not retrieved; instead, the column programmatic names were retrieved.

     **Others**